nescioquid/pokeemerald-expansion/docs/tutorials/how_to_code_entry.md

-## How to use the code entry system
+# How to use the code entry system

 This system involves using the `EnterCode` special to prompt the player to enter a text string, and then the `GetCodeFeedback` special to perform some function based on the string entered.
 Using this system to make your own cheat codes or mystery gifts will involve both scripting and editing the `GetCodeFeedback` function itself to include your new functionality, and may involve further changes to the codebase if you want to implement something more far reaching (ie. a grindrunning mode).

-This tutorial will use the example of entering the string "CaughtEmAll" to flag every Pokemon as caught
+This tutorial will use the example of entering the string "CaughtEmAll" to flag every Pokemon as caught.

-### 1. Choose where to initiaze your event scripting
+### Choose where to initiaze your event scripting

 This can be anywhere or anything, pre-existing or added by you in porymap.
 I usually like using signs for testing things but this can be anything.
 I'm going to give the main script a more generic name, and you can attach it to whatever object you like.

 In that object's event script, add the following:

 ```diff
 EventScript_CodeEntry::
     special EnterCode